 If you haven’t heard this term before, you’re in for a treat!
-This is the best way forward to understand how to use your settings to get the shots that you like…and it all comes down to this:
+This is the best way forward to understand how to use your AV and TV settings to get the shots that you like…and it all comes down to this:

-You can control how light enters the camera’s sensor in three ways – aperture, shutter speed, and ISO; and this is commonly referred to as the Exposure Triangle.
+You can control how light enters the camera’s sensor in three ways: aperture, shutter speed, and ISO.
+This is commonly referred to as the Exposure Triangle.